 We have a fantastic team of volunteers who are working hard to create the trail content, and we are working with Tom Leaper, a South West artist, who has created some wonderful bronze way markers to indicate the route.
 We are very fortunate to have the support of Dartmouth Town Council for this project.
-Dartmouth History Research Group, Dartmouth Museum, Dartmouth Visitor Centre and South Hams District Council are also involved.
+Dartmouth History Research Group, Dartmouth Museum and South Hams District Council are also involved.

 What does being involved in Mayflower mean to you?

 I am delighted to be part of a team that will deliver this project, particularly as it will be a permanent, informative feature in the town.